alexharri/website/posts/canvas-to-ascii.md

   {"-"}
 </AsciiScene>

-$6$ sampling circles capture left-right differences, such as between `p` and `q`, while also capturing differences across the top, bottom and middle regions of the cell, differentating `^`, `-` and `_`.
+$6$ sampling circles capture left-right differences, such as between `p` and `q`, while also capturing differences across the top, bottom, and middle regions of the cell, differentiating `^`, `-`, and `_`.
 They also capture the shape of "diagonal" characters like `/` to a reasonable degree.

 <AsciiScene alphabet="six-samples" showGrid showSamplingCircles fontSize={150} rows={1.4} cols={1.8} hideSpaces>
   {"/"}